robertorosero/pyhtonmig/Doc/library/signal.rst

 .. function:: signalfd(fd, mask[, flags])

-   :platform: Linux
    Create a new file descriptor on which to receive signals or modify the mask of such a file descriptor previously created by this function.
-   Availability: Linux (See the manpage :manpage:`signalfd(2)` for further information).
+   Availability: Linux.
+See the manpage :manpage:`signalfd(2)` for further information.

    If *fd* is ``-1``, a new file descriptor will be created.
 Otherwise, *fd* must be a file descriptor previously returned by this function.